Tonomy-Foundation/Tonomy-ID-SDK/docs/index.md

 # Tonomy SDK

-This Tonomy SDK is a software development kit for
+This Tonomy SDK has three components:

-- integrating external applications to use login and identity services provided by Tonomy ID
+- [API](/api): application programming interface to manage single sign-on (SSO) and other interactions with Tonomy identities for web and mobile apps
+- [CLI](/cli): command line interface to manage Tonomy Apps for use in SSO
-- building smart wallet applications like Tonomy ID
+- [SDK](/sdk): software development kit for building smart wallet applications like Tonomy ID

-It manages all the business logic, cryptography and interactions with other entities.
+It manages all the business logic, cryptography and interactions between identities and applications.

 ## Installation